Bruno-cj/Original/README.md

 First step was a weighted greedy algorithm and then I added simulated annealing to introduce some randomness to squeeze in a few more banks.
 But I needed more.

 When I looked over the map of my solution, I noticed that my bank robber was criss-crossing across the board.
 I mean that his/her path was crossing over itself which is actually an inefficiency if you think about it.
 You should not be walking over the same spot twice in a totally optimized path.
 So I wrote an algorithm to find all crossed paths and elminate them.
 This got the bank robber that last incremental loot I was looking for.
-See the comparison of the two paths below (unoptimized on the left; no criss-crossed paths on the right).
+See the comparison of the two paths below (unoptimized first; no criss-crossed paths second).

 <p align="center">
     <img src="./Images/criss-crossed3.png" height="400" title="hover text">